ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/drift_explainability.md

 You can access the reports by navigating to the `Drift Explainability` tab in the sidebar of the task page.

-## Content
+## Structure

-A Drift Explainability Report consists in comparing the reference data and the portion of production data that caused the drift, hence belonging to the new concept.
+A Drift Explainability Report consists in comparing the reference data and the portion of production data where the drift was identified, hence those belonging to the new concept.
 Notice that these reports are generated after a sufficient amount of samples has been collected after the drift.
-If a drift event is soon followed by a drift off event, the report might not be generated.
+If the distribution moves back to the reference before enough samples are collected, the report might not be generated.

-Each report is composed of several entities, each one providing a different view of the data and the drift.
-They might be in the form of a table, a plot, or a textual explanation.
+Each report is composed of several entities, each providing a different perspective on the data and the drift occurred.
+Most of them are specific to a certain [Data Structure], so they might not be available for all tasks.

+These entities can take the form of tables, plots, or textual explanations.
-Observed and analyzed together, they should provide a comprehensive understanding of the drift and its causes.
-Some entities are only available for specific task types and data structure.
+Observed and analyzed together, they should provide a comprehensive understanding of the drift and its underlying causes.
 These are the entities currently available:

 - `Feature Importance`: it's a barplot that illustrates how the significance of each feature differs between the reference